-GraySort is a benchmark sort whose metric is the sort rate (TB/minute) that is achieved while sorting very large amounts of data, usually a 100 TB minimum.
+GraySort is a benchmark sort.
+The metric is the sort rate (TB/minute) that is achieved while sorting large amounts of data, usually a 100 TB minimum.

 This sample uses a modest 10 GB of data so that it can be run relatively quickly.
-It uses the MapReduce applications developed by Owen O'Malley and Arun Murthy that won the annual general-purpose ("daytona") terabyte sort benchmark in 2009 with a rate of 0.578 TB/min (100 TB in 173 minutes).
+It uses the MapReduce applications developed by Owen O'Malley and Arun Murthy.
+These applications won the annual general-purpose ("daytona") terabyte sort benchmark in 2009, with a rate of 0.578 TB/min (100 TB in 173 minutes).
 For more information on this and other sorting benchmarks, see the Sortbenchmark site.